shoui520/shoui520.github.io/docs/vnsonmac.md

 ```
 If you are on a macOS version older than Mojave, you may encounter errors, please try to install older versions of incompatible packages instead.

 Now we will install WINE Staging manually.
-[You can get the .PKG for Wine Staging here](https://dl.winehq.org/wine-builds/macosx/pool/winehq-staging-5.7.pkg)
+[You can get the .PKG for Wine Staging here](https://dl.winehq.org/wine-builds/macosx/pool/winehq-staging-5.7.pkg)  WINE STAGING IS FUCKING CRIPPLED ON OS X
 Now need to add WINE to our PATH so we can use it in the terminal.
 First we need to open a terminal text editor.
 ```bash